boltops-tools/sonic/docs/_docs/how-it-works.md

 7. Use the ecs metadata and pass it the task_arn from step 2.
 This will provide the map to the container id.
 8. Run docker command
     1. docker exec -ti CONTAINER_ID `options[:command]`
-    2. docker run `options[:run_options]` IMAGE `options[:command]`
+    2. docker run -ti IMAGE `options[:command]`

 In order to pass info over from your local machine to the container instance a file is generated and copied in step 5.
-File contains:
+The file contains:

 * Options all the way from the original cli call like command to run.
 This is in json form.
 A bash script is also copied.